What is a Home Pole For?

 With those and other features differing depending on the pole chosen, it can be difficult figuring out which pole is the best pole for home use.
 That is why we have put together a list of the 5 best poles for home use and highlighted what each does better than the others.
 Then we provide a helpful buyer’s guide, so you can find the best dancing pole to suit your needs.

-Best Pole for Home Use of 2018
+Best Pole for Home Use in September, 2023

 |Product||Diameter||Color||Adjustment||Carry Bags||Max Weight, lbs|